-I have questions about visiting the park with a special needs guest, who should I talk to?
+I have questions about visiting the park with a special needs guest.
+Who should I contact?

 What should I wear to the park?

-Diggerland is a family attraction and we ask that you wear appropriate clothing whilst in the theme park.
-Most activities involve riding or driving real construction machinery, and we would suggest that you avoid wearing flip-flops or similar footwear as they do not afford much protection to your feet.
+Diggerland is a family attraction and we ask that you wear appropriate clothing while in the theme park.
+Most activities involve riding or driving real construction machinery.
+Wear SNEAKERS.
+Certain attractions require help from a legal guardian so be sure everyone is wearing tennis shoes with a closed toe and closed heel.
+Please do not wear flip flops or heels.
 Virtually all activities take place outdoors.
 In wet weather there is a slight chance that you may get a little muddy, so bringing a change of footwear for the journey home is a good idea.

 How much are tickets?

 For specific pricing please visit our General Admission page.

 Do you offer season passes?

 Yes we do!
 Season passes can purchased online, visit: http://diggerlandusa.wpengine.com/admissions/seasonpass/

 Yes, we do!
 Learn more about group savings, camp rates, and e-consignment option on our group sales page.